 various client devices through either a thin client interface, such as a web browser (e.g., web-based email), or a program interface.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited user specific application configuration settings.

-Capacity planning in SaaS is normally focused on transaction counts, or number of users, or other volumetric measures, and are not related to infrastructure centric “number of CPUs” or “amount of RAM”, nor platform centric “version of the Operating System”.
+Capacity planning in SaaS is normally based on transaction counts, or number of users, or other volumetric measures, and is not based on infrastructure centric “number of CPUs” or “amount of RAM”, nor platform centric “version of the Operating System”.
 Simple examples for SAAS that most of us understand include email providers such as Google’s gmail, Microsoft’s web based email, and WordPress.com hosted web sites.

 2. Advantages of Cloud